HIPAA Compliance Checklist for 2025

 Why User Access Reviews Matter More Than Ever

-In today’s remote and hybrid work environments, employees use an ever-growing mix of tools and platforms.
-Without regular user access reviews, outdated permissions can linger unnoticed, becoming ticking time bombs for your organization.
+In today's remote and hybrid work environments, employees access an ever-growing number of SaaS tools and platforms.
+Without regular user access reviews, outdated permissions accumulate, creating significant security and compliance risks for your organization.

 What Are the Risks of Not Performing User Access Reviews?